RamiKrispin/vscode-python/README.md

 <img src="images/vscode-extensions.png" width="100%" align="center"/></a>

+**Note:** The Dev Containers extension is required to launch the dockerized environment.
+We will see later in this tutorial how to set and install the necessary extensions for your dockerized environment automatically with the `devcontainer.json` file.

 ### Setting Docker
 Various ways exist to build and run Docker images on different operations systems.
 For the purpose of this guide, we will be utilizing Docker Desktop.
 It is a user-friendly container management interface that is compatible with MacOS, Windows, and Linux operating systems.

-Note: Docker Desktop is free for personal use but requires a license for commercial use.
+**Note:** Docker Desktop is free for personal use but requires a license for commercial use.
 For further information, please refer to https://www.docker.com/pricing/.

 To install Docker Desktop, go to Docker website and follow the installation instructions according to your OS: